Halsey Apologizes After Posting A Photo Of Her Eating Disorder On Instagram

 She continued, writing, “with that being said im gonna log off now because this has turned into something I am not emotionally equipped to handle for the time being.
 I hope that’s okay.”

-Last week, the “Without Me” singer made headlines after she chimed in on the #negrosolstice hysteria that was trending on Twitter.
+Last week, the “Without Me” singer also made headlines after she chimed in on the #negrosolstice hysteria that was trending on Twitter.
 The 26-year-old crooner, who is half black, caught pushback from fans who claimed that she was too “white-passing” to hit send on the following tweet.

 Halsey later shut-down the haters with a snarky clap-back.